mgalvc/auth-service/README.md

 This application runs on top of MongoDB, so set `MONGO_URI` with your connection string.
 Feel free to also change the `PORT` which the server will be running on and the `JWT_SECRET` that will be used to sign tokens.

+To pre-populate your DB, run `npm run populate`.
+This will execute a simple script that will insert an user with fake email address and password.
+These info will be available on your terminal so that you can use them for testing.

 With all that in place, just run `npm run dev` and it will start a development server with `nodemon`.

 ## Application structure